TheProgrammare/Tolza/README.md

 | unpack result | `var (a, _, c) = name()` | `_` is for ignore field

 ## local variables
-variables are declared by a kind:

-- use `const` to make a compile time constant
-- use `let` to make a constant variable
-- use `var` to make a mutable variable

-A variable always must be declared with a value

 Syntax:
 ```
 <kind> <name> [: <type>] = <value>